 - Marinade the chicken pieces with ½ tbsp. of ginger-garlic paste, pinch of turmeric and salt for ½ hour.

-- In a heavy bottom cooking vessel, add oil and when it heats up add marinated chicken pieces 2-3 at a time (depending on the size of the pan/skillet) and fry till brown spots start to appear on the chicken pieces.
+- In a heavy bottom cooking vessel, add oil along with ghee and when it heats up add marinated chicken pieces 2-3 at a time (depending on the size of the pan/skillet) and fry till brown spots start to appear on the chicken pieces.

 - Repeat the process until all the chicken pieces are fried.
 When the chicken pieces are getting fried, grind the masala.

 - First add dry coconut slices and grind to smooth powder.
 Now add sliced onions, dry red chilies, cloves, cinnamon stick, peppercorns, tamarind roasted coriander, cumin and fennel powder.

 - Grind to smooth paste by adding little (2-3 tbsp.) water if required.
 Now in the same pan add tbsp. of oil if required and transfer the ground masala.
 Add red chili powder, turmeric powder, salt and remaining

 - Fry on low flame by stirring occasionally until oil starts to leave from sides of the pan.
 Now add fried chicken pieces and gently using a spoon coat the pieces with the masala.